DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/advanced_configuration.rst

    are considered.
 Setting a positive value (e.g. ``12``) also catches downtimes scheduled to start within that window, which is useful for proactive status changes.

+   This section has no ``policyType`` key and is therefore treated purely as command-argument defaults, not as a policy definition.

 Example: flag elements with downtimes starting within the next 24 hours::

   /Operations/Defaults/ResourceStatus/Policies/Downtime